-340. After the 2020 Census, Texas was the only state that added more than one seat to its congressional delegation.
-In 2022, Texas will elect two more members to the U.S. House of Representatives, accounting for a total of 38 members in the U.S. House.
-Texas's gaining two seats can be almost exclusively attributed to the growth of people of color in the state over the past decade.
+355. After the 2020 Census, Texas was the only state that added more than one seat to its congressional delegation.
+In 2022, Texas began electing two more members to the U.S. House of Representatives, accounting for a total of 38 members in the U.S. House.
+Texas's gaining two seats after the 2020 Census can be almost exclusively attributed to the growth of people of color in the state over the past decade.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 94 of 111

-341. Despite this growth, the state's new congressional map does not accurately reflect the state's demographics or demographic trends.
+- 356. Despite this growth, the state's new congressional map does not accurately reflect the state's demographics or demographic trends.
 Under the new plan, known as C2193, neither of the two new districts have majority POC CVAPs.
 Both districts have Anglo CVAPs above 63% and POC CVAPs below 40%.
-The new plan gives the new CD 37 an Anglo CVAP of 65% and a POC CVAP of 35%, and it gives the new CD 38 an Anglo CVAP of 63% and a POC CVAP of 37%.

-342. As is the case with the new state house and senate plans, the new congressional plan manipulates populations based on race-namely, by increasing the Anglo CVAP and decreasing the POC CVAP-in competitive districts where Anglo Republican incumbents won by small margins.
-These patterns are most salient in the Dallas-Fort Worth metroplex and in the Greater Houston-Fort Bend regions.

-343. In the Dallas-Fort Worth area, CD 24 elected an Anglo Republican candidate by just 1.4 percentage points in the last election.
+The new plan gives the new CD 37 an Anglo CVAP of 65% and a POC CVAP of 35%, and it gives the new CD 38 an Anglo CVAP of 63% and a POC CVAP of 37%. - 357.
+As is the case with the new state house and senate plans, the new congressional plan manipulates populations based on race-namely, by increasing the Anglo CVAP and decreasing the POC CVAP-in competitive districts where Anglo Republican incumbents won by small margins.
+These patterns are most salient in the Dallas Fort Worth metroplex and in the Greater Houston-Fort Bend regions. - 358.
+In the Dallas-Fort Worth area, CD 24 elected an Anglo Republican candidate by just 1.4 percentage points in the last election under the old plan.
 Under the new plan, map drawers added about 15 percentage points of Anglo CVAP to CD 24, increasing the Anglo CVAP from 59% under the old plan in 2019 to 74% under the new plan.
 The new CD 24 pulls Anglo suburban voters into the district to dilute the votes of people of color.
 CD 24 also has an irregular shape-it stretches horizontally between Tarrant, Denton, and Dallas Counties.
-The part of CD 24 that extends into Dallas County has arms that protrude into the county.

-344. In CD 6, also in the Dallas-Fort Worth region, voters elected an Anglo Republican candidate in the last election by about 9 percentage points.
+The part of CD 24 that extends into Dallas County has arms that protrude into the county. - 359.
+In CD 6, also in the Dallas-Fort Worth region, voters elected an Anglo Republican candidate in the last election under the old plan by about 9 percentage points.
 Under the new plan, the map drawers increased the Anglo CVAP by about 4 percentage points, raising it from 56% under the old plan to 60% under the new plan, and simultaneously decreased the POC CVAP by 4 percentage points to reduce it to 40%.
-CD 6 has an irregular shape because the top half of it extends into Dallas and
+CD 6 has an irregular shape because the top half of it extends into Dallas and Tarrant Counties.

-Case 3:21-cv-00259-DCG-JES-JVB Document 646 Filed 11/18/22 Page 95 of 111

-Tarrant Counties.
 The district is also less compact under the new plan than it was under the old plan because it stretches out horizontally to the west into Navarro, Hill, Anderson, and Cherokee Counties.